How can I take charge and manage lymphedema?

 - Compression bandaging at home, as needed

-- Recording your measurements and symptoms over time a journal can help you keep track
+- Recording your measurements and symptoms over time in a journal can help you keep track

 - Taking care of other health conditions (like high blood pressure or a thyroid condition)